 Bergen’s waterfront, Bryggen, was once a centre of trade between Norway and the rest of Europe.
 Today, Bryggen’s colourful timber buildings and old wharf are part of a UNESCO World Heritage Site.
 The city itself is also nestled between seven mountains, which are well worth exploring.
 Hike to the summit of Fløyen or take the funicular up to the top for spectacular views of the city.
 You can also reach the top of nearby Ulriken, the highest peak, via a cable car.
 While in Bergen, be sure to try the fresh seafood for which the city is renowned.
 Local specialties include fish soup, fish cakes, and a steamed cod dish called persetorsk.

-When is the best time to stay in a vacation rental in Bergen?
+The best time to stay in a holiday rental in Bergen

 Summer provides some of the mildest and most predictable weather in Bergen, with up to 19 hours of sunlight a day.
 Spring is a beautiful time in the city with blooming wildflowers and fruit trees, and the melting snow creates lots of waterfalls in the surrounding mountains.
 The weather in Bergen cools down in autumn and winter, however the short days and lack of sunlight are far from oppressive.
 Winter brings snowfall, and ample opportunity for skiing and sledding in the surrounding mountains.